click-contrib/click-plugins/examples/README.rst

 Plugins that trigger an exception on load are flagged in the usage and the full traceback can be viewed by executing the command.

-Install the included broken plugin, which should give us a bold styling option:
+Install the included broken plugin, which we expect to give us a bold styling option:

 .. code-block:: console